DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 Success!

+## Running a _cooler_ init program
-As I don't really want to write my userspace applications in C, I prepared a demo Golang program:
+As I don't really want to write my userspace applications in C, I wrote an equivalent program in Go:
 ```go
 package main